aubble/goTunneLS/README.md

 In order to use the certificate with multiple domain names, uncomment subjectAltName, [ alt\_names ], DNS.1 and DNS.2 and replace COMMON.NAME with the domain name set in req\_distinguished\_name and replace SECOND.NAME with the second name you want to use.
 You can also add more names with DNS.n where n is the next number.

 You can also use wildcards in domain names to match all sub domains. eg you can set the common name to "\*.example.com" to match all of example.com's subdomains such as www.example.com, but it won't match example.com, you'll need to set second DNS name for that as in the above paragraph.
-Set common name to "\*.example.com" and the second DNS name to "example.com"

 Next choose whether or not you want to use ECDSA or RSA as the algorithm behind your certificate.
 I'd recommend ECDSA because the key sizes are smaller, its faster, and more secure.
 But if for some reason you want RSA, it works perfectly fine.